workflowhub-eu/about/How-to-make-a-workflow-RO-crate.md

+---
-# How to make a workflow RO-crate?
+title: How to make a workflow RO-crate?
+---

 More info about workflow RO-crate specification can be found in our [Workflow-RO-Crate](../Workflow-RO-Crate) section.